 Chris Spencer, CTO, GlobalReach Technology

-Over the last 20 years, I’ve witnessed some significant events and technical innovations in the Wi-Fi arena.
-From the very first networks, run on 2.4Ghz (802.11b) to the release of the 5Ghz and the vast number of services that have been deployed using those frequencies.
+Over the last 20 years, I’ve witnessed some significant events and technical innovations in the Wi-Fi industry.
+From the very first networks, which ran on 2.4Ghz (802.11b) to the release of the 5Ghz and the vast number of services that have been deployed using those frequencies.

 Today, every industry sector benefits immensely from the connectivity Wi-Fi provides and last year the Wi-Fi Alliance finalised and released the Wi-Fi 6 specification, which was another significant step forward in the way networks and devices will connect, perform and operate.

 At the end of April, we saw the FCC make possibly the boldest move in two decades when it unanimously voted in favour of releasing 1,200MHz of new spectrum in the 6GHz band for use across the United States.